 3A.) justification of Modification

 Currently, the TSC does not clarify which Technical Offer Data is used for each dispatch instruction profiled within Instruction Profiling, which is performed on a Settlement Day basis.
 The change of Technical Offer Data for the Bid Offer Acceptance Quantity calculation as part of the Imbalance Pricing process also occurs on a Settlement Day basis.
-This Modification Proposal aligns with the Central Market Systems implementation.
+This Modification Proposal includes a modification to the enduring Code text to clarify that the Technical Offer Data for each Trading Day which overlaps with the Settlement Day should be used (the existing text in Paragraph 26 already clarifies that the data used is that for the Trading Day containing the effective time of the instruction), and it also includes an interim modification which aligns with the current Central Market Systems implementation, which is intended to be in place until such time as the enduring approach is implemented in the Central Market Systems.

+The approach used in both the enduring and interim modification proposals ensures that a single set of VTOD is used to process the profile for a Dispatch or Pseudo Dispatch Instruction, rather than having the potential for two sets of data to apply to a single profile.
+This ensures that there can be no conflicts arising through changing the data which applies to determining a trajectory of a profile in the middle of that profile.

+However the Central Market Systems at the moment use a single set of VTOD to calculate all profiles considered within the run, and since the run is carried out on a Settlement Day (00:00 – 00:00) basis to align with the data requirements for the downstream settlement systems, the VTOD for the first Trading Day within the Settlement Day is used for the whole Settlement Day.
+This differs with the theoretical approach to determining which set of data is used, which is that a different set of data is used in the last hour of the Settlement Day because the Trading Day changes at 23:00.
+Including this as an interim modification prevents the need for following a potentially costly process of manual settlement/resettlement for amounts arising from differences between the rules and the system calculations, for what would be expected to be a relatively small exposure and in a relatively small number of cases.

 The use of single set of Technical Offer Data across an entire settlement QBOA calculation run for a Settlement Day (00:00 to 00:00) does create a theoretical misalignment, as changes in Technical Offer Data occur on a Trading Day (23:00 to 23:00) basis.
 The situation where such misalignment would have the most noticeable impact would be if BOTH of the following occur: